Maybe you mean: 'home'

 Occupational hazards include exposure to hot environments (i.e. steel mills and blast furnaces), work in the soap or perfume industry as well as exposure to petroleum and exhaust fumes.

 The diagnosis of MBC usually involves the discovery of a one-sided, painless lump or mass under the nipple or areola.
 Skin changes (orange peel-like skin) and or bloody nipple discharge can also be a tip-off.
-Any of these symptoms could be a warning sign for MBC and therefore a breast surgeon should be consulted immediately.
+Any of these symptoms could be a warning sign for MBC and therefore a doctor should be consulted immediately.

 14. What are the risks and complications of gynecomastia surgery?

 Gynecomastia surgery is very safe surgical procedure, especially because we perform it under local anesthesia.
 The operation is conducted just under the skin and not into any body cavity, such as the chest or the abdomen.
 However, as in any surgery, complications can arise.
 Fortunately, the possible complications are treatable and non life-threatening.